Understanding our economy

 A regular in the media, Brad is often found discussing current events and how these could affect the economy.
 He also has a hand in guiding and leading economic consulting projects, particularly in the areas of regional economic impact assessments and policy costings.

 Latest Kāpiti Economic Insights

-Updated for the week ending 18 October 2020, the latest spend figures show the weekly value in spending to be up considerably on the same week last year - 3.1%.
-The Kāpiti Coast District is now tracking only 1% down for the year since 3 February compared to the same period last year.
+Updated for the week ending 29 November 2020, the latest spend figures buck the usual trend and show the weekly value in spending to be down slightly on the same week last year -3.2%.
+The Kāpiti Coast District is now tracking only 0.9% down for the year since 3 February compared to the same period last year.
 This continues a slow and steady claw back of spend towards parity with last year.